johnhw/glgol/README.md

         |SW SE|     |*   * |
         +-----+     +------+

-        lookup_table[NW, NE, SW, SE] = NW'
+        lookup_table[NW, NE, SW, SE] = NX'

-This creates a 16x16x16x16 lookup table, each entry being a 4 bit code NW'.
+This creates a 16x16x16x16 lookup table, each entry being a 4 bit code NX'.
 This is reshaped to a 256x256 array before upload to the GPU, as 4D textures are not supported directly in OpenGL.

 ### OpenGL implementation